What is VMware Replication and how it works

 5. Backup the main screen, click Restore to perform fast recovery when the original VM corrupted.
-Select Restore to original or new location and easily configure the new VM.
+Select Restore to original or new location to recover a VM from ant selected backup version.

-Within several clicks, you can simply obtain a secure backup of multiple virtual machines, and restore VM fast to different site.
+Within several clicks, you can simply obtain a secure backup of multiple virtual machines, and restore VM timely.
 It helps you recover VM in the event of a disaster and protects VM data security.